-What: NewSTEPs (Newborn Screening Technical assistance and Evaluation Program) is a national newborn screening project designed to provide data, technical assistance and training to newborn screening programs across the country and assist states with quality improvement initiatives.
-NewSTEPs is a comprehensive resource center for state newborn screening programs and stakeholders.
+What: NewSTEPs (Newborn Screening Technical assistance and Evaluation Program) is a national newborn screening project designed to provide data, technical assistance, quality improvement resources and training to newborn screening programs.

-How: NewSTEPs is funded through a cooperative agreement to the Association of Public Health Laboratories (APHL) by the Genetic Services Branch of the Health Resources and Services Administration (HRSA).
+How: NewSTEPs is funded through a cooperative agreement to APHL by the Genetic Services Branch of the Health Resources and Services Administration.

 Why: NewSTEPs functions with the goal of improving outcomes for newborns by facilitating newborn screening initiatives and programmatic outcomes, thus improving the overall quality of the newborn screening system.
 State programs will benefit from the shared resources that NewSTEPs offers, including a data repository, interactive website, technical assistance, education and training, policy guidance and program evaluation.